 We do not intend to declare and pay dividends on our common stock for the foreseeable future.
 We currently intend to invest future earnings, if any, to fund growth, to develop business, for working capital needs and for general corporate purposes.
 In addition, certain provisions of Delaware law and our outstanding indebtedness impose requirements that may restrict our ability to pay cash dividends on our common stock.
-Therefore, you are not likely to receive any cash dividends on shares of our Class A Common Stock for the foreseeable future, and the success of an investment in the shares of our Class A Common Stock will the market price of shares of our Class A Common Stock may experience significant price volatility; and depend upon any future appreciation in their market price.
+Therefore, you are not likely to receive any cash dividends on shares of our Class A Common Stock for the foreseeable future, and the success of an investment in the shares of our Class A Common Stock will depend upon any future appreciation in their market price.
 The market price of shares of our Class A Common Stock may never appreciate and may decrease.